AtheosGame/AtheosGame.github.io/Tokenomics/SoulsToken.md

 *Once the game's economy has developed, players will be able to trade items in Atheos Marketplace using **$SOULS**.*

 ### **Acquiring $SOULS**
-Players can earn Souls by completing Quests, winning PvP matches, participating in events, and can find it organically as they explore dungeons and defeat enemies.
+Players can earn **$SOULS** by completing Quests, winning PvP matches, participating in events, and can find it organically as they explore dungeons and defeat enemies.

-Players can also burn NFT items they own to get extra Souls.
-This process is called Smelting and will destroy the item permanently.
+Players can **smelt** items they own, burning them to get extra **$SOULS**  This process is done at **The Forge**, which will destroy the item permanently.